ksnortum/spot-music/README.md

 ## TODO
 * add a GUI?
 * a better way to wait for authorization
-* create executable JAR
 * create `.sh` and `.bat` files to launch the JAR file, when it's ready
 * start auth command automatically at startup
 * load categories on startup?  or when the first `playlist` command is issued?
-* display a special caret when the app wants input.
 * add a way to change the number of items per page at the command prompt